-Deferred Revenue vs. Expenses: Why They Matter for Profitability
+Deferred Revenue vs Expenses: What They Are and Why They Impact Profitability

 While these concepts are often taught as accounting fundamentals, they also directly affect how business owners and finance teams evaluate profitability, cash flow, and overall performance.